mae-global/rigo/README.md

 ##Roadmap

+- [ ] Ability to run an output to an application from RiBegin
 - [ ] Structure block for recording context settings in RIB output
 - [x] ~~Basic RIB pipe~~
 - [ ] Complete RenderMan Interface